-"Plastic Vodka Bottle Sleepover is a razor-sharp meditation on loneliness in sex, under capitalism, in the face of mortality, even in the arms of those we claim to love.
-Not literature, philosophy, alcohol, or commodities fill the hole, and Jaroniec's triumph is that she doesn't cop to any easy solutions.
-This isn't a book for the winners of the world, but one that celebrates the Worst Of list, the losers, the 'kindhearted satanists and drug addicts who are not sorry.'
-Those who accept the world as-is with all its fucked up characters, each more gloriously doomed than the last."
+"A razor-sharp meditation on loneliness in sex, under capitalism, in the face of mortality, even in the arms of those we claim to love.
+Not literature, philosophy, alcohol, or commodities fill the hole, and Jaroniec's triumph is that she doesn't cop to any easy solutions."

 —Sarah Gerard, author of True Love and Sunshine State

 "A lovely, gritty whirlwind tour of New York City’s queer woman scene, perfectly painted as I remember it.
 Mila’s writing is so colorful and beautifully present, dancing through an addiction memoir that is anything but preachy."